UniMoCo: Unified Modality Completion for Robust Multi-Modal Embeddings: Evaluation

 For evaluation baselines, we employ several multi-modal embedding models, including CLIP~\cite{radford2021learning}, OpenCLIP~\cite{cherti2023reproducible}, BLIP2~\cite{li2023blip}, and SigLIP~\cite{zhai2023sigmoid}, all of which utilize vision or language encoders to generate feature representations.
-Additionally, we incorporate UniIR~\cite{wei2024uniir} and VLM2VEC~\cite{jiang2024vlm2vec}~\footnote{Here we only include Phi-3.5V and exclude other variants of VLM2VEC.
+Additionally, we incorporate UniIR~\cite{wei2024uniir} and VLM2VEC~\cite{jiang2024vlm2vec}~\footnote{Here we only include Phi-3.5V variant of VLM2VEC.
 The rationale for this selection can be found in Appendix~\ref{sec:main_exp_per_task}.}, two models specifically designed for multi-modal embedding tasks.
-It should be noted that our comparison focuses solely on contrasting different model architectures, excluding works that optimize embedding tasks from alternative perspectives~\cite{lan2025llave, yu2025cafe, zhou2024megapairs, chen2025mme5, liu2024lamra, gu2025breaking}.
-While these orthogonal approaches could potentially be combined with our proposed architecture in future work, we deliberately exclude them from the current comparison to isolate and analyze the impact of architectural innovations.
+It should be noted that our comparison focuses solely on architectural differences, excluding methods that optimize embeddings from other perspectives~\cite{lan2025llave, yu2025cafe, zhou2024megapairs, chen2025mme5, liu2024lamra, gu2025breaking}.
+These approaches are orthogonal to our work and could complement our architecture in the future.